PREVIOUS ONLINE MASSES

 In Order for Border Town Parishes to Persevere , It is Necessary to Establish a Foundation to Take Care of the Necessary Bills and Such that Our Parishes Has to Pay.
 Please Consider Contributing to our Border Town Foundation so We Can Offer the Lord's Graces well into the Future!

-Mass for the First Sunday of Lent at the Border Town Parishes February 22, 2026
+Mass for the Fourth Sunday of Lent at the Border Town Parishes March 15, 2026

 During this year's Masses for the Season of Lent, Fr.
 Pete focuses on NINE individuals whose lives were/are marginalized by others in the faith, yet made significant contributions to the faith despite these struggles.
 Fr.
 Pete parallels each of these eight individuals with the eight "levels" of Holy Orders that one would approach (Prior to the Second Vatican Council) on their way to being ordained a deacon, priest and bishop: